wayofthepie/vpner/README.md

   * A `docker`image to wrap it all up.

 # Openconnect On The Host
-If you just want to run openconnect, replacing your use of AnyConnect, the value of `CSD_HOSTNAME` is `VPN_URL`, replace this with your VPN's url.
+If you just want to run openconnect, replacing your use of AnyConnect you first need to update `CSD_HOSTNAME` in [csd.sh](csd.sh).
+The value of `CSD_HOSTNAME` is `VPN_URL`, replace this with your VPN's url.
 ```
 CSD_HOSTNAME=my-vpn.com